cornwalljeremy/11-Note-Taker/README.md

   This is a note taking app.
 When prompted to input a note it will ask for a subject line then the content of the note.
 You will then be able to save the note and recall it later.
 The information saves to a JSON file.
 Most of the work is done on the backend with this app.

   ### Installation:
-  you will need node, express and a little bit of luck!
+  The localhost port is 3001.
+From the terminal run npm start. you will need node, express and a little bit of luck!

   ### Credits:
   Made by: